sumikara/yaksuderma-shopify-ai-theme/.ai/brand-brief.md

 - Middle East

-The site should feel internationally trustworthy and polished, but not overly corporate or inaccessible.
+The site should feel internationally trustworthy, clean, and polished.
+It should not look local, amateur, or marketplace-like.

 ## 5. Positioning

 YaksuDerma’s positioning:

-> Korean-origin aesthetic products offered with trust, authenticity, accessible pricing, and warm customer support.
+> Authentic Korean-origin aesthetic products offered with fair pricing, trust, clear product discovery, and warm customer support.

-The brand aims to win customers by offering products that competitors often sell at very high prices, while keeping prices closer to cost during the first one to two years in order to build customer trust, loyalty, and market presence.
+The brand aims to win customers by offering products that competitors often sell at much higher prices, while keeping pricing more accessible during the first one to two years in order to build trust, loyalty, and market presence.

 The brand should communicate:

-- Affordable access
-- Genuine Korean-origin products
+- Korean-origin product focus
-- 100% original products
+- 100% original product positioning
+- Fair and accessible pricing
+- Product authenticity
-- Trust and authenticity
+- Trust and certificate awareness
-- Experience in the market
 - Helpful customer relationships
+- Professional product organization
+- Clean and easy product discovery
+- Market familiarity and practical experience
-- Warm support
+- Warm support before and after purchase
-- Professional but approachable service
-- Long-term customer care

 The store should not feel like a discount marketplace.
 It should communicate accessible pricing without looking cheap.